 Add water to your garden using a container pond:

-The idea of using a container pond feature for adding water and flowering pond plants is popular as part of the RHS and Wildlife Trusts 'Wild About Ponds' message.
+The idea of using a container pond feature for adding water and flowering pond plants is part of the RHS and Wildlife Trusts 'Wild About Ponds' message.

-Our lightweight, fibreglass container pond comes with no drainage holes and is the answer for an instant mini pond in a small garden space.
+Our lightweight, fibreglass container pond comes with no drainage holes.
+It is the answer for an instant mini pond in a small garden space.
 Even on a balcony!

 We can also offer 15 different colour finishes - including 1 matt, textured limestone finish.
 There must be one to suit your garden or outdoor room colour scheme!